Welcome to the web site of the

 - Graz University of Technology

-The microprobe is installed at the Department of Applied Geological Sciences and Geophysics, Peter Tunner-Str.
+The microprobe is installed at the Department of Applied Geosciences and Geophysics, Peter Tunner-Str.
 5, A- 8700 Leoben, Austria

 Two additional work stations are available at the Karl Franzens University, Institute of Earth Sciences and Graz University of Technology Institute of Applied Geosciences, allowing to users of these universities to work with the instrument independently and directly from their departments.